Anthony Mascolo

 Anthony Mascolo (born 27 April 1957) is a hairdresser and international creative director of TIGI, a hair care product business.
 He has won the title "British Hairdresser of the Year" three times.

-In 2016, Mascolo and his wife Pat launched an online magazine dedicated to hair, Infringe.com.

 Early years

 Mascolo was born in London, the son of Italian immigrants, Francesco and Maria Mascolo, the youngest of five brothers, four of whom were to become hairdressers.
 By the time he left school he was a competent and fully qualified hairdresser.
 His first job was in the family's Toni & Guy salon in South London, where his father and brother Bruno also worked.
 Anthony specialised in hairdressing for photographic shoots, and became a photographer himself.

-Awards

-Over the years Anthony's work has won him many accolades.
-At 18 he won his first award for: "Most promising hairdresser".